3ki5tj/vir/data/ie/TableII/README.md

 ## Usage

- 1. Run the script ./compile.sh
- 2. Run the script ./run.sh (require at least 10G memory)
+ 1. Run the script ./run.sh (require at least 10G memory)
- 3. Run ./mkTableII.py
+ 2. Run ./mkTableII.py

 The output is TableII.html.

+To use the exising data files, skip Step 1.